pedrokarimo030-lab/azure-network-protocols/README.md

-# Azure-Network-Protocols
+# Azure Compute and Networking: Performing Network Activities

-Azure Compute and Networking: Performing Network Activities.
+Objective

-This project starts by creating an Azure Resource Group, followed by the deployment of two virtual machines: a Windows 10/11 VM and a Linux VM.
-I create a new Virtual Network (VNet) with a single subnet and place both virtual machines within this network to ensure they operate on the same IP address space and can communicate directly.
+The purpose of this lab is to design and deploy a basic Azure networking environment, deploy cross-platform virtual machines, and observe network traffic behavior using packet analysis tools.
+The lab also demonstrates how Azure Network Security Groups (NSGs) control traffic flow within a virtual network.

 This fig. 1 is the Resource Group